All Together Now (British TV series): The 100 and the performers

 The 100 are a range of music experts and performers from across the UK.
 They were cast to include a diverse mix of ages, backgrounds and a variety of music genres.
 As captain of the 100, Geri's vote carries no extra weight.
 The only time Geri's vote takes precedence is in the case of a tied vote in the Tie Break.

 The performers are a mix of soloists and groups.
 They were cast to include a diverse range of ages, backgrounds and genres, including pop, rock, soul, jazz, big band, musicals, and classical.
 The casting was open to all and the show attracted performers with minimal public performance experience through to seasoned performers who have appeared on major stages and theatres.

-Summary
+Series overview

 To date, 2 series have been broadcast, as summarised below.
 In early summer 2019, BBC decided to cancel the programme after the second series ended.